4k1/wufuzzer/README.md

 ## Features

-* Simple scanning listed directories and files on specified files.
+* Simple scanning directories and files listed on specified files.
-* Fast scanning with multiple threads and auto-retry when any errors occurred.
+* Fast scanning by multiple threads and auto-retry when an error has occurred.
 * Dump scanned logs.
 * Graphical interface shows progresses clearly understandable.
-* Scanning step by step a path based on a separator.
+* Scanning paths in stages based on path separators.

 ## System requirements